The Story Of The 1956 Elvis Bubblegum Card Set

 Text by Seth Kaminsky

-The history of the 1956 Elvis set might be traced all the way back to 1892 when Morris and Rebecca Chigorinsky emigrated from Russia to the United States.
-Morris founded the American Leaf Tobacco Company, the predecessor company to the Topps Chewing Gum Company.
-Morris and Rebecca subsequently changed their last name to Shorin and had five sons, one of whom died in 1918.
+The history of the ’56 Elvis Set might be traced all the way back to 1892 when Morris and Rebecca Chigorinsky emigrated from Russia to the USA, founded the American Leaf Tobacco Company, they subsequently changed their last name to Shorin and had five sons, one of whom died in 1918.
 The surviving four boys started The Topps Gum Company in 1938 and during and just after World War II were primarily involved in producing chewing gum products.
 1947 was a turning point for Topps as they (a) launched a new subsidiary, Bubbles, Inc., (b) scored a huge public relations coup when they dumped 60 million wrappers as confetti at the Labor Day parade in New York City to promote their latest product, Bazooka Gum and lastly (c) when Morris’ grandson Phillip hired Sy Berger, his college fraternity brother to work at Topps.
 Sy is considered to be the father of modern baseball cards.
 Topps was primarily producing baseball cards in packs to accompany their gum and in the late 40′s also started issuing non-sport material.
 These included cartoon strips, tattoo like products on thin paper and other paper promotionals.

 In 1956, Topps purchased Bowman, their biggest competitor, and thus became the preeminent gum/card company in the States.
 And in the late fall of 1956, following an agreement with the new Elvis Presley Enterprises entity (EPE), Topps produced their famous Elvis set.